 Molokini Crater is also a popular spot for scuba diving because of all the wondering sea life.
 Again, you’ll want to book a tour if you want to dive near Molokini Crater.

-Maui is a great destination year-round.
+With many amazing things to do, Maui is a great destination year-round.
 However, if you go during the winter, you have the chance of seeing humpback whales during your Molokini snorkeling excursion!
 And your Molokini snorkeling boat tour will leave early in the morning, while the water is calm and peaceful.

 No matter when you book your trip to Maui, you’ll definitely want to head to Molokini Crater for a day full of snorkeling and making memories!